MAP Test Language Usage

 Which two articles will best help Nicole with her research?

-1. The Importance of Breath Control when Singing
+1. The Importance of Breath Control When Singing

 2. The Best Singers of the Decade